 The best place for horror: your gaming monitor

-Scary movies are ten a penny – just check the list in our best horror movies guide – but games go that extra distance by putting you in the driver's seat.
+There's a glut of scary movies to make you jump out of your seats – just check the list in our best horror movies guide – but videogames can go that extra distance by making those scares truly interactive and immersive.

 When you're the one holding the controller and making the choices that could mean life or death, every moment is tense and significant.
 It's a lot harder to laugh at on-screen characters making stupid and clichéd decisions when you're the one making them.